Omnichannel: one of those overused buzzwords that everyone interprets differently but few know how to achieve.

 On the other hand, asking your customers to remember which channel they visited, check whether a product has the same price online and as it does in-store, or check whether this product is available both online and offline is flat-out unreasonable.
 Expecting that much effort is a killer in the long (sometimes even short) term.

 When it comes to the battle between omnichannel and unified commerce, it all comes down to words and marketing.
-No matter what you call it, providing a more coherent customer experience with unified solutions enables us to take omnichannel one step further.
+No matter what you call it, providing a more coherent customer experience with unified commerce solutions enables us to take omnichannel one step further.
 But we can’t call it omnichannel even though that's what it was meant to be all along.